 Specifically, what are examples of sustainable building projects that have now been co-financed by Triodos Groenfonds?

-Rianne Koster: “The Carthesius area in Utrecht is a good example.
+Rianne Koster: “The Cartesius area in Utrecht is a good example.
 There, a nature-inclusive neighbourhood is being built on a former industrial site.
 Triodos Groenfonds finances a building with 50 flats.
 Another example in the portfolio is the circular wood building project MaMa One in Amsterdam.
 This involves housing in the middle segment.
 The rent must be affordable.
 The social component also counts for us.”

 How big is sustainable construction in Triodos Groenfonds' portfolio?